-- Users with synchronized passwords tend to remember their passwords.
+- Users with fewer passwords tend to remember them.

-- Simpler password management means that users make significantly fewer password-related calls to the help desk.
+- Simpler password management means fewer problems and fewer help

-- Users with just one or two passwords are much less likely to write down their passwords.
+- Users with fewer passwords are less likely to write them down.

 There are two ways to implement password synchronization: